devopsengineerDan/Daniel_project/Backup.md

  => DAWN SWANAPOLE ACCOUNT ----> (IT, FLOWERS, APPLE, AVOCADO, WATER----> International Certification in the 5)
     DAWN SWANAPOLE NGO ACCOUNT
  => DAWN JOHNSON MANAGEMENT ACCOUNT ----> (ACCOUNTING, TAX, ASSET MANAGEMENT----> International Certification in the 3)
-                                    ----> 🧨HAVE LICENSES IN ACCOUNTING, TAX, ASSET MANAGEMENT🧨
+                                    ----> 🧨HAVE LICENSES IN ACCOUNTING, TAX, ASSET MANAGEMENT, HR, REALTORS🧨
 				    ---->🧨🧨🧨HAVE LICENSE IN HENRIOT REALTORS LTD🧨 => THEN STOP BUSINESS IN 2034🧨🧨🧨
     ***CREATE ON 2035*** JOHNSON REALTORS ACCOUNT ----> 🧨HAVE LICENSE IN REALTORS🧨
     ***CREATE ON 2035*** DAWN JOHNSON NGO ACCOUNT ----> 🧨HAVE LICENSE IN NGO🧨